 This is one of the BEST graphic novel series EVER!
 Strong from beginning to end- I can’t recommend it enough!
 I will now wait as you rush out to purchase this series…

 Ok, are you back from the book store?
 Let’s continue.
-When I read the first volume back in April, I said “Locke & Key is truly one of the best the best graphics novel I have ever read, hands down.
+When I read the first volume back in April, I said “Locke & Key is truly one of the best graphics novels I have ever read, hands down.
 It just dominates.
 Joe Hill and Gabriel Rodriguez are superb storytellers, and this first novel makes me anxious to read the rest of the series.
 Who cares that I have family, work and school commitments?
 Lovecraft is calling me.”
-Well, real life got in the way and I didn’t want to read the rest of the series piecemeal, so I waited until my family was on vacation to give my undivided time to finishing the series.
+Well, real life got in the way and I didn’t want to read the rest of the series piecemeal, so I waited until my family was on vacation to give my undivided time to finishing the series. *Warning- some spoilers ahead!*

 Volume 2-Head Games:

 After reading the first volume of the Locke & Key series and absolutely loving it, I knew I had to read all six volumes.
 Each book is dense, and takes time to get through, but is so worth the effort.
 This second volume delves deeper into world-building, with much back story and character development.
 Dodge, the malevolent soul released from the well by Bode, has now managed to worm himself closer to the family by taking on a new guise.
 The Locke family is none the wiser, for “Zack” manages to manipulate or take out any other person who suspects the truth.
 More magic keys appear, with intriguing diary entries from a Revolutionary-era ancestor in the back of the book explaining the powers of each key.
 The Head Key proves to be the most intriguing for a head can be opened and memories examined, showing how memories can be subjective to each person.
 The illustrations showing’s Bode’s colorful kaleidoscope of memories, compared to Ellie’s black and white adult memories are brilliant.